Naveen1331/India_vs_World_COVID_19/README.md

 We need a strong model that predicts how the virus could spread across different countries and regions.
 The goal of this task is to build a model that predicts the spread of the virus in the next 7 days.

 # Tasks to be performed:
-....Analysing the present condition in India
+1. Analysing the present condition in India
-....Is this trend similar to Italy/S. Korea/ Wuhan ....Exploring the world wide data
+2. Is this trend similar to Italy/S. Korea/ Wuhan
+3. Exploring the world wide data
-....Forecasting the world wide COVID-19 cases using Prophet
+4. Forecasting the world wide COVID-19 cases using Prophet

 ## Data Source:
 * https://www.mohfw.gov.in/